tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 RRF simply sorts the documents according to a naive scoring formula.
 Given a set of $D$ documents , and a set of rankings $R$, we can compute: $RRFScore(d \in D) = \Sigma_{r \in R} \frac{1}{k + r(d)}$.
 This is then used to sort the documents.
 #### Query Transformations
 A family of techniques which use the LLM as a reasoning engine.
-One is **Sub Query Transformation** - Use an LLM to turn the query into multiple sub-queries.
+One is **Sub Query Taansformation** - Use an LLM to turn the query into multiple sub-queries.
 "Which has more Github start, Langchain or Llamaindex?" -> "How many Github stars does Langchain have?" and "How many Github stars does Llamaindex have?".
 These two queries are send to the index in parallel and the results are combined.
 #### Context Referencing
 We can use fuzzy matching to get the relevant context used in the answer from the retrieved context - this can be used to highlight where the answer came from.
 Good for UI / HCI
 #### Response Synthesis
 Vanilla RAG just sends the context and question as a chunk - this can be improved in many ways.
 One interesting one is to *iteratively refine the answer by sending the retrievved context to the LLM chunk by chunk*.
+#### Reranking
+Rerank the outputs for better context awareness.
+- Here is a super fast library to do so [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank).
+- Here are some details on re-ranking with cross-encoders - [SBERT CE](https://www.sbert.net/examples/applications/cross-encoder/README.html)
-#### Information Compression
+#### Adding Noise
-[LLMLingua](https://www.llmlingua.com/), uses a smaller (<=7b) model to compute a prompt which contains all of the relevant knowledge in much less tokens.
-Here is the [code](https://github.com/microsoft/LLMLingua/blob/main/llmlingua/prompt_compressor.py).
+This [paper](https://arxiv.org/pdf/2401.14887.pdf) suggests that adding noise to the prompt - i.e. gathering irrevelant documents is actually more beneficial than gathering related documents which don't answer the question in terms of accuracy.
+Whether this is a feature or a bug of LLMs is up in the air - but it could be interesting to play with.
 ### Safety
 Meta has LLamaGuard - part of their purple Llama safety initiative.
 It ensures 3 things currently, *prompt injection*, *insecure output handling* and *sensitive information disclosure*.
 [Here](https://towardsdatascience.com/safeguarding-your-rag-pipelines-a-step-by-step-guide-to-implementing-llama-guard-with-llamaindex-6f80a2e07756) is a good medium article on the topic.
 ### Evaluation
 A "RAG Triad" exists for evaluation, which is "Groundedness", "Answer Relevance" and "Context Relevance".
 "Groundedness" means 'Is the response supported by the context?', "Answer Relevance" means 'Is the response relevant to the query?", and "Context Relevance" means 'Is the retrieved context relevant to the query?'.
-### Output
-**Enforcing JSON outputs** - use Pydantic!
-I have collated some great blog posts here - [Jason Liu](https://blog.pydantic.dev/blog/2024/01/04/steering-large-language-models-with-pydantic/) and this random [guy](https://www.youtube.com/watch?v=VKeYaIEk82s) using dynamic pydantic models using `create_model`.
-Here is a potential library for this - [Instructor](https://jxnl.github.io/instructor/), although it's probably overkill right now.
 ## Opinion Blog Posts
 [Chatbots / HCI](https://wattenberger.com/thoughts/boo-chatbots)
 *Good tools make it clear how they should be used*.
-Also, people want to interact with tools in different ways.
-The only current way to do that with LLMs is to add context via text.
 Perhaps, we could think about adding "sliders".
 This shows your competency with the topic, how verbose a response, etc...
 There is a spectrum of how much human input is required for a task - we want to stay human input > 50% of the total input.
-    - This keeps the human engaged.
-## ML Papers
+## Interesting Papers
 ### Resources for accessing papers
-[ML Papers of Week](https://github.com/dair-ai/ML-Papers-of-the-Week) A list of ML papers worth reading - updated every week.
-I think I should dedicate some time every week to reading and understanding one of these.
-[AI Foundational Basics](https://gist.github.com/veekaybee/be375ab33085102f9027853128dc5f0e)
+[ML Papers of Week](https://github.com/dair-ai/ML-Papers-of-the-Week) [AI Foundational Basics](https://gist.github.com/veekaybee/be375ab33085102f9027853128dc5f0e)
-Another list of AI foundational basics - should take some time to read through these.
 ### RLAIF
 [RLAIF - Paper](https://arxiv.org/pdf/2309.00267.pdf)
 This paper shows the comparision between RLHF and RLAIF.
 They seem to produce comparative results statistically - although from some of the results in the paper (cherry picked too) - the RLHF is clearly slightly better.